COVID-19 Infection Tracking in NYC Jails

 ** This is not the cumulative number of cases of people who have contracted COVID-19 while detained in NYC jails.
 See our daily analysis report for more information on the limitations of the data provided by the Department of Correction.

 “COVID-19 is spreading rapidly at Rikers Island and other local jails, endangering our clients, correction staff and all of New York City,” said Tina Luongo, Attorney-in-Charge of the Criminal Defense Practice at The Legal Aid Society.
 “Based on this analysis, New York City jails have become the epicenter of COVID-19.
 It is imperative that Albany, City Hall, our local District Attorneys and the NYPD take swift and bold action to mitigate the spread of this deadly virus.
 Stop sending people to Rikers and let these New Yorkers out immediately.
 Anything else is too little, too late.”

 A note on the available data: Correctional Health Services (CHS), a division of NYC Health and Hospitals, has refused to publish critical information about the COVID-19 situation in NYC jails, including the cumulative total number of people who have contracted coronavirus in DOC custody and the total number of people in DOC custody tested for the virus.
 The Legal Aid Society has called for more transparency from CHS in a letter in March, a Freedom of Information Law (FOIL) request in April, and an administrative FOIL appeal in May.
 The Legal Aid Society has also filed a FOIL request with the Department of Correction and the Board of Correction seeking this critical data to better understand the scope of coronavirus transmission in NYC jails.

-View all of our daily updates in the data archive.
+View all of our infection rate tracking updates in the data archive.

 As COVID-19 spreads across the country, we’ve put together a template and step-by-step guide for analyzing the data and making charts and graphs on the spread of the virus in other jails, prisons, and immigration detention facilities.